zzzprojects/docs/entityframework-extensions.net/pages/getting-started/overview.md

 ## Batch Operations Methods

-Batch Operations method allow to perform **UPDATE** or **DELETE** operation directly in the database using a LINQ Query without loading entities in the context.
+Batch Operations methods allow you to perform **UPDATE** or **DELETE** operations directly in the database using a LINQ Query without loading entities in the context.

 Everything is executed on the database side to let you get the best performance available.